Chapter 7. Booting the Installation on 64-bit AMD, Intel, and ARM systems

 - Power off your computer with the boot media still inside.

 - Power on your computer system.
 Note that you might need to press a specific key or combination of keys to boot from the media or configure your system's Basic Input/Output System (BIOS) to boot from the media.
 For more information, see the documentation that came with your system.

 7.1.2.
-Booting the Installation on AMD64 and Intel 64 Systems from the Network Using PXE
+Booting from the Network Using PXE

 Boot Services.
 Also, ensure that the BIOS is configured to boot first from the correct network interface.
 Some BIOS systems specify the network interface as a possible boot device, but do not support the PXE standard.
 See your hardware's documentation for more information.
 Once you properly enable PXE booting, the computer can boot the Red Hat Enterprise Linux installation system without any other media.

 Procedure 7.2.
 Booting the Installation from the Network Using PXE

 - Ensure that the network cable is attached.
 The link indicator light on the network socket should be lit, even if the computer is not switched on.

 - Switch on the computer.